gmccormick8/simple-gcp-static-website/README.md

 ## Cleanup

-To remove all created resources:
+To remove all created resources (enter "yes" when prompted):
 ```bash
 terraform destroy
 ```